andrewKOwong/mixedconclusions/content/blog/clps/index.md

 valid skips take on different string values.

 ### Additional Features
-Some additional features that could be added to the graph include:
+Some additional features that could be added include:
 - **A plot to display the distribution of responses for follow-up questions.**
 Some questions/survey variables are only presented to respondents if they answered a previous question with a particular response.